crate/cloud-tutorials/docs/promo.rst

 Enter the desired name for the organization in the field and click *Create organization*.
-Once this is done, you will be returned to the CrateDB Console Organization overview, where you can start deploying your free or discounted cluster.
+Once this is done, you will be returned to the CrateDB Console Organization Overview, where you can start deploying your free or discounted cluster.